Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Introduction

-In summary, the contribution of our work is a prototype selection approach which (a) \rewrite{enables an optimization algorithm directly addressing the violation of the nearest neighbor rule} and (b) expands the application to the distance space input data.
-The rest of this paper is organized as follows. \secref{sec:Related Work} discusses the related work. \secref{sec:PRPS} describes the proposed method \secref{sec:Empirical Results} shows the results of our empirical study. \secref{sec:Conclusion} presents our conclusion.
+In summary, the contribution of this work is a prototype selection method, \rewrite{which (a) can exploit complex distance or dissimilarity functions and do not rely on the presence and the analysis of the vector space and (b) enables an optimization algorithm for learning the parameters to extend the nearest neighbor rule.} The rest of this paper is organized as follows. \secref{sec:Related Work} discusses the related work. \secref{sec:PRPS} describes the proposed method \secref{sec:Empirical Results} shows the results of our empirical study. \secref{sec:Conclusion} presents our conclusion.